slarmoo/.github/profile/essentials/gitHub/gitHub.md

       ![create repo](create-repo.png)

 1. Open a command line console window.
-1. Clone the repository to your development environment.
+1. Clone your newly created repository to your development environment.
 Make sure you put the clone of the repository in a directory that you use for this class's coursework.
 These commands will look something like the following.

    ```sh
    cd ~/byu/cs260